AleksandrHovhannisyan/blur/README.md

 # Blur Content

-> A browser extension to blur highlighted text and media anywhere on a page.
+> A browser extension to blur any highlighted text and media on a page.

 ![Google image search results, with all text and images blurred out.](./screenshots/google.jpg)